Programs & Services

 “The work that Ascencia does is so critical because they’re focused on getting people into permanent, stable housing breaking the cycles of homelessness.”

-45-beds are located onsite and are eligible to homeless individuals for up to 60 days and families with children up to 90 days.
-Shelter residents have a bed, a locker, 3 meals per day, and access to computers, books, and other entertainment.
+We have 45 beds and a dedicated family room onsite.
+Beds are eligible to individuals and families experiencing homelessness once they enroll in our emergency shelter.
+Shelter residents have a bed, a locker, 3 meals per day, and access to computers, books, and other resources.

-To be considered for a bed in our shelter, clients must be:
+To be considered for a bed in our shelter, clients must:

-- Actively working with a case manager in our Access Center
+- Be actively working with a Case Manager in our Access Center

 - Commit to saving and/or working to increase income

-- Passed a TB test within 6 months of entrance
+- Pass a TB test within 6 months of entrance

 - Adhere to the client agreement signed during the intake process.

 This program is not a drop-in shelter.
-If there is no beds available, you will added to the waitlist and contacted when a bed becomes available.
+If there is no beds available, clients will still be able to receive services, and will be added to the waitlist and contacted when a bed becomes available.

-Ascencia clients often enter one of our many housing programs that offers continued care and support from Ascencia staff.
-It’s not enough to simply place folks into housing and hope for the best.
-Our services don’t stop at housing, and ensure that our clients who get housed, stay housed.
-In fact, 98% of the people we house are still housed 1 year later, a housing retention rate that is way above industry standard.
-Here’s some more information on our various housing programs:
+Ascencia operates over 260 units of permanent supportive housing.
+Once clients in our programs qualify for permanent housing, they often enter one of our many housing programs that offers continued care and support from Ascencia staff.
+Our services don’t stop at housing, our Case Managers ensure that our clients who get housed, stay housed.
+In fact, 98% of the people we house are still housed 1 year later, a housing retention rate that is way above industry standards.
+Here’s some more information on our various supportive housing programs: